-Animals tend to use the same routes to and from their nests again and again.
-In the case of larger animals such as rodents this will be evidenced by a build-up of dirt and grease on surfaces as they repeatedly drag their bodies over them.
+Rodents and birds tend to use the same routes to and from their nests again and again.
+In the case of rodents this will be evidenced by a build-up of dirt and grease on surfaces as they repeatedly drag their bodies over them.

 Also bear in mind, many animals are not restricted to travelling over horizontal surfaces alone.
-Therefore, it is important to not only check floors for animal tracks, but walls as well.
+Therefore, it is important to not only check floors for evidence, but walls as well.

 Property and Structural Damage

-Small holes, especially in wood, can be a sign of an insect infestation.
-Termites and other burrowing insects can cause timber structures to become brittle and collapse.
+Small holes, especially in wood, can be a sign of a wood boring.
+These insects can cause timber structures to become brittle and collapse.
 This can be devastating for both property and personnel.

 Food items are a prime target for all types of pests, so any signs of damage to packaging or fresh produce should be reported immediately.